TheSeeker713/thes33k3r/documents/devlog.md

 ## **PART IV: THE MECHANICS** ⚙️

-### November 29, 2025 - 11:16 AM
+### [November 29th, 2025] [11:16 AM MT]
 **Commit:** Fix video playback - keep video mounted and use useEffect

 Video playback was buggy.
 Videos weren't playing consistently.
 The solution: keep the video component mounted and use useEffect hooks to manage playback state properly.
 A subtle but crucial fix that made the experience feel polished.

 ---

-### November 29, 2025 - 11:39 AM
+### [November 29th, 2025] [11:39 AM MT]
 **Commit:** Update crtvideo with new version

 The CRT TV video received an update.
 New footage, more mysterious, more atmospheric.

 ---

-### November 29, 2025 - 11:58 AM
+### [November 29th, 2025] [11:58 AM MT]
 **Commit:** Set secret date to December 12th 2025

 The countdown begins.
 A hidden date was embedded in the puzzle game.
 Users solving the puzzle would discover: **December 12th, 2025**.
-The ARG now had a temporal dimension.
+The EARTIX now had a temporal dimension.

 ---

-### November 29, 2025 - 12:03 PM
+### [November 29th, 2025] [12:03 PM MT]
 **Commit:** Make puzzle easier - only 10-15 shuffle moves

 User testing feedback: the puzzle was brutally difficult.
+Like, *really* brutally difficult.
+I watched someone try for 10 minutes and give up.
+That's not fun—that's just mean.
 The 8-puzzle (sliding tile game) shuffle algorithm was adjusted from 50+ moves to 10-15.
 Still challenging, but actually solvable.
 The goal was engagement, not frustration.
+Balance is everything.

 ---

 ## **PART V: THE SECRETS** 🎪

-### November 29, 2025 - 23:55 PM
+### [November 29th, 2025] [11:55 PM MT]
 **Commit:** Add hidden easter eggs - fart bubble and special menu

 Late night creative burst.
+You know that feeling when you're exhausted but your brain won't stop generating ideas?
+That was this moment.
 Two hidden easter eggs were added:
 1. **Fart Bubble** - A Web Audio API-powered Easter egg triggered by... (spoiler-free)
 2. **Special Menu** - A hidden navigation element waiting to be discovered

 These weren't meant to be obvious.
 They were rewards for curious users who inspect element or interact with unexpected areas.
+The kind of secrets that make people feel clever when they find them.

 ---

-### November 30, 2025 - 00:25 AM
+### [November 30th, 2025] [12:25 AM MT]
 **Commit:** Make hidden easter eggs more visible

 The easter eggs were *too* hidden.
 Visibility adjusted to 10-20% opacity so sharp-eyed users could spot them without making them obvious to casual visitors.

 ---

-### November 30, 2025 - 00:27 AM
+### [November 30th, 2025] [12:27 AM MT]
 **Commit:** Increase easter egg visibility to 50%/100%

 Turns out the problem wasn't the visibility of the elements—it was the discoverability.
 Opacity bumped up so they were actually noticeable.

 ---

-### November 30, 2025 - 00:31 AM
+### [November 30th, 2025] [12:31 AM MT]
 **Commit:** Make easter eggs visible - bunny menu, magenta fart circle, 80% opacity

 Final tuning.
 The easter eggs were now visible but not intrusive.
 80% opacity meant they coexisted with the main experience rather than dominating it.